oolenkazolot/songbird/README.md

 [Link](https://oolenkazolot-songbird.netlify.app/)

-"Songbird" is a stunning SPA quiz app that helps users identify birds by their voices.
+"Songbird" is a stunning SPA quiz app that helps users identify birds by their voices

+Immerse yourself in an exhilarating quiz where the mysteries of bird names and images unfold upon selecting the correct answer.
+Experience the atmosphere through vibrant color indicators and musical accompaniment for right and wrong responses.
+Discover more about each bird by exploring the bird description block

 ## Main page